 Teaching yoga is more than leading students through the asanas.
 It is about setting the proper alignment.
 Without this proper alignment, injuries are more likely.

-But, even with perfect alignment, accidents can happen.
+But, even with perfect alignment and a lot of teaching experience, accidents can happen.

 The Yoga Alliance itself does not provide any type of insurance.
 They do subtly recommend it on their website though.
 A discount to an insurance company is also included as a benefit to their members.
 BeYogi is one option with affordable annual plans and an even cheaper option for those still in school.